 With regard to residential land uses, noise levels associated with construction activities would not exceed the 80 dBA Leq threshold commonly recommended by federal agencies (FTA 2018).
 However, activities occurring during the more noise-sensitive evening and nighttime hours (i.e., 8:00 p.m. to 6:00 a.m.) are of increased concern.
 Because exterior ambient noise levels typically decrease during the evening and nighttime hours, as community activities (e.g., commercial activities, vehicle traffic) decrease, construction activities performed during these more noise-sensitive periods of the day can result in increased annoyance and potential sleep disruption for occupants of nearby residential dwellings.
+Nighttime construction activities would be infrequent; equipment deliveries may be made at night or early morning and oil filtering for transformer installation would require a generator for three days (24 hours a day).
 For these reasons, noise-generating construction activities would be considered to have a potentially significant impact.